Share via

 Overview

-With the release of Exchange Server 2019 CU13, Exchange Server supports OAuth 2.0 (also known as Modern Authentication) for pure on-premises environments using ADFS as a security token service (STS).
+Starting with Exchange Server 2019 CU13, Exchange Server supports OAuth 2.0 (also known as Modern Authentication) for pure on-premises environments using ADFS as a Security Token Service (STS).
 This document provides the prerequisites and steps to enable this feature.

-Modern Auth in Exchange Server 2019 shouldn't be confused with Hybrid Modern Authentication, which uses Microsoft Entra ID for Modern Authentication.
-In fact, HMA is still the only recommended method to enable Modern Auth for all on-premises and cloud users in an Exchange Hybrid configuration.
-This new feature allows Modern Auth use by customers who don't have Microsoft Entra ID or aren't in an Exchange Hybrid configuration.
+Modern Auth in Exchange Server 2019 shouldn't be confused with Hybrid Modern Authentication (HMA), which uses Microsoft Entra ID for Modern Authentication.
+In fact, HMA is still the recommended method to enable Modern Auth for all on-premises and cloud users in an Exchange Hybrid configuration.
+This new feature enables the use of Modern Auth for organizations who do not have Microsoft Entra ID or are not in an Exchange Hybrid configuration.

 How will Modern Authentication work and is this feature applicable to me?

 With Modern Auth, users can authenticate to Exchange using ADFS.
 When Modern Auth is enabled for a user, their Outlook client is redirected to ADFS.
 Users can then authenticate by providing credentials or performing multi-factor authentication.
 Once ADFS authenticates a user, it generates access tokens.
-These access tokens are validated by Exchange Server to provide client access to the user's mailbox.
+Exchange Server validates these access tokens to provide client access to the user's mailbox.

 The following diagram illustrates the coordination between Exchange Server, ADFS and Outlook to authenticate a user using Modern Auth.